x676f64/secureum-mind_map/content/7. Audit Findings 101/Use of transfer might render ETH impossible to withdraw.md

 2. The withdrawer smart contract implements a payable fallback function which uses more than 2300 gas units.
 3. The withdrawer smart contract implements a payable fallback function which needs less than 2300 gas units but is called through a proxy that raises the call’s gas usage above 2300.

+### Recommendation
-1. Recommendation:  `sendValue` function available in OpenZeppelin Contract’s Address library can be used to transfer the withdrawn Ether without being limited to 2300 gas units.
+`sendValue` function available in OpenZeppelin Contract’s Address library can be used to transfer the withdrawn Ether without being limited to 2300 gas units.

 Risks of reentrancy stemming from the use of this function can be mitigated by tightly following the “Check-effects-interactions” pattern and using OpenZeppelin Contract’s `ReentrancyGuard` contract.
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of Opyn Gamma Protocol](https://blog.openzeppelin.com/opyn-gamma-protocol-audit/)
 ___
 ## Slide Screenshot
 ![087.png](../../images/7.%20Audit%20Findings%20101/087.png)